Creating an Access Grant Using Entrances

 Create a user identity for the user to whom you want to grant access.
 Alternately, you can create a new user identity as part of the Access Grant creation action.

-Create an Access Grant for the user identity to define the entrances to which the user should have access, the starting and ending times for this access, and the requested access methods, that is, one or more of card, code, and mobile_key.
+Create an Access Grant for the user identity to define the entrances to which the user should have access, the starting and ending times for this access, and the requested access methods, that is, one or more of

 Whether you need to encode a card access method onto a plastic card.